 - Preparation and review of various documents, such as data processing agreements, privacy and cookie statements, and partnership agreements relating to personal data processing.

-- Privacy by design: advising before or during the development of a product, service or process in which personal data are being processed.
-For example, Internet of Things, data analytics (big data analysis) for internal use, marketing or apps.
+- Privacy by design: advice on privacy issues prior to, or during, development of a product, service or process involving personal data processing.
+Examples are products for the Internet of Things, data analytics (big data analysis) for internal use, marketing or apps.

-- Intensive support in the event of a data breach.
-What to do in case of a data breach?
+- Intensive assistance in case of a data leak.
+What to do in case of a data leak?
 Do you have to report it?
-Do you have to inform those involved?
+Do you have to notify the data subjects?

-– Advising on complex agreements or transitions in which personal data are involved.
-For example, cooperation agreements between institutions that exchange personal data.
+- Advice on complex agreements or transitions in which personal data play a role, such as partnership agreements between institutions that exchange personal data.